samjulien/blog/_posts/2017-06-28-real-world-angular-series-part-1.markdown

 We should now be able to access both the Angular application and the API in the browser on `localhost`.
 We can do so by running each of the following commands from the root of our project in separate terminal windows ([VS Code is great at this](https://code.visualstudio.com/docs/editor/integrated-terminal#_managing-multiple-terminals)).

 > **Note:** We'll be using separate terminal windows a lot so we can keep watching the app and API while adding components with the Angular CLI.
+Alternatively, you could install [`concurrently`](https://www.npmjs.com/package/concurrently) to simultaneously run commands in the same window using an npm script.
+For this tutorial, we won't do this since we will need to restart `ng serve` periodically while generating new files, and this is more easily done if we have the CLI command running _separately_ from our Node server.

 We can use this command to serve the Angular app: